laurenjamison/Portfolio/README.md

 This project is completed.

 ## Rooms for Improvement
-To do:
-- Add projects to a projects tab
+* Add a project section with examples of various projects I have done throughout my academic career

 ## What I Learned
 I learned how to use HTML and CSS to design a fully-functioning website.